 Thanks for reading and have an awesome time traveleating in Hanoi!

 These are some of the things we brought with us to Hanoi.
-If you’d like to see all our gear, then you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+Check out our what’s in our backpack post for a complete list of our gear.
+(NOTE: The following links are Amazon and other affiliate links.)